 Business leaders are asking questions like:

-A bit like the stages of emotional shock experienced with the sudden loss of a loved one, there is a sense of numbed disbelief from many leaders.
-However, in the middle of dealing with the shock themselves, leaders are looked to by their teams for reassurance and direction.
+To add pressure, in the middle of dealing with the shock themselves, leaders are looked to by their teams for reassurance and direction.

 "While for many U.S. restaurants it seems the sky is crashing down, Starbucks Corp. has a unique perspective after having gone through the same thing in China.
-Their chief executive officer’s message is this: If the strategy to contain coronavirus worked in China, it will work in North America too.”
+Their Chief Executive Officer’s message is this: If the strategy to contain coronavirus worked in China, it will work in North America too.”

 He carried on to call the pandemic “a temporary business setback.”

 If that isn’t a clarion call to be calm and positive right now, I don’t know what is.